vmstio/vmstio/docus/content/infrastructure/search.md

 ![John Mastodon Example Search](/john-mastodon.jpg)

 While this is considered an optional component for Mastodon deployments, it is utilized on [vmst.io](https://vmst.io).
-We use a Elastic Search 7.x running on our Kubernetes cluster.
+We use a multi-node Elastic Search 7.x implementation running on our Kubernetes cluster.

 ## Opt-In Indexing